gonzaaasanchez/tfi-backend-sanchezpalomino/docs/models.md

 - **Image storage**: Images are stored as Buffer in the database
 - **Author relationship**: Each post belongs to one user
 - **Content validation**: Title and description have length restrictions
+- **Automatic counters**: commentsCount and likesCount are automatically managed
 - **Automatic timestamps**: Includes createdAt and updatedAt

 ## 💬 Comment Model